99% of participants say LINC Home Study Canada is helping them reach their language goals.

 To be referred to the LINC Home Study Canada program, you must book an appointment at a Language Assessment Centre to test your English language skills and confirm your eligibility.

-- Permanent resident of Canada or Convention refugee
+- Permanent resident of Canada, Convention refugee or Ukrainian Temporary Residents

 - Resident of Canada